 In tackling the downward spiral of continued cuts, local authorities are forced to consider alternative ways to generate income.
 Many authorities are barely scratching the surface in exploring and exploiting the many income generation powers and options available to them.
 Options some authorities are now finding can also bring more autonomy, independence and a reduced reliance on central government support.

-Compare generated income fees and charges
+Income generation through fees and charges

+When determining the level of fees and charges, aspects such as the appropriate level of cost recovery, does this support a wider economic objective, and is there a requirement to moderate demand, will need to be considered.
 Only by understanding how your charges compare to those of your peers, will you be able to develop informed strategies around charging for services.

-What the service offers you
+What the Fees and Charges benchmarking service offers you

 - cemeteries and crematoria

 - environmental health

 - leisure, culture and young people

 To speak to an adviser, please click on the blue 'contact us' button and leave us your details.